 Don’t simply rely upon the smaller images that I am using as reference points.
 Click on the links and see what the full size images of the diamonds look like.
 Because that is the perspective you’re going to be using while shopping for diamonds online.

-Here are the options available from Blue Nile within the range you specified, we’ll run through each one just for educational purposes.
-Click on the links to open each diamond details page up in a separate tab in your browser.
+Here are the options available from Blue Nile within the range you specified.
+We’ll run through each one just for educational purposes.
+Click on the links to open each diamond details page in a separate tab in your browser.